Sumatra Travel Advice

 No, unfortunately this is not possible because all your room and transport arrangements have to be booked in advance.

-Vegetarian food is possible.
+Vegetarian/vegan food is possible.
 Just let our team know on arrival.
-They will prepare vegetarian food during your trek.
+They will prepare vegetarian/vegan food during your trek.
 In Bukit Lawang there is also a range of good restaurants (Waterstone, Eriono, Garden Inn or Ecolodge).
 In Tangkahan the Mega Inn offers good food – just tell the waiters about your dietary needs when placing your order.
 Tabo Cottages on Samosir Island offer a delicious vegetarian menu.
 Freddie on Pulau Weh and Hotel Deli River in Medan will create meals catering especially for vegetarians as well as guests with allergies.

-At most times you will see orangutans on jungle treks but there is no guarantee!
+At most times you will see orangutans on our jungle treks but there is no guarantee!
 These animals live out in the wild and it’s hard to determine where they will be at any point of the day.
 But our jungle treks leave Bukit Lawang at 8:30 am and go past the old orangutan feeding area where you will have the best chance to see semi-wild orangutans up close.
 Probably you will not see tigers because they live in remote parts of Gunung Leuser National Park which would mean many days of trekking from Bukit Lawang.

 Our guides speak English.